Last Updated on: January 28, 2023

-So back to my story and I had found an opportunity to use this new system.
-A project requiring product filtering, high numbers of orders, one page checkout (which Magento does beautifully) and many addons that would require a lot of hacking in Zen Cart.
+So back to my story and I found an opportunity to use this new system.
+A project requiring product filtering, high numbers of orders, one-page checkout (which Magento does beautifully) and many addons that would require a lot of hacking in Zen Cart.
 I took the plunge and went with Magento.

 With Magento this just did not happen.
 I could not understand what decision process resulted in thousands of directories and tens of thousands of files (a lot of which contain empty class declarations).
 I couldn’t figure out the pattern of where code went and what the abstract folders called “Convert”, “Entity”, “Layer”, “Resource” etc. are for.
 The naming convention for folder names, model names etc. didn’t sink in – sometimes you needed lower case, sometimes camel case and sometimes one capital letter.